 This guide will give you step by step instructions on how to host Films For Action sponsored film screening events in your city.
-It is intended primarily for people who have started or want to start a local Films For Action chapter, which will host multiple events per year.
+It is intended primarily for people who have started or want to start a local Films For Action chapter, with the goal of hosting several screenings each year.
 You can also review this guide to see if this is something you'd be interested in doing.

 We hope this guide will give you the confidence you need to take on this creative challenge, and to organize some amazing events that will help your community and the world.

 Hosting film screenings can be used as a powerful method to accomplish many goals.
 They can be used to launch solutions-oriented campaigns (either designed by your chapter or to assist already on-going campaigns).
 They can create a common foundation of understanding among a large group of people, making it easier for those people to organize and act on those understandings.
 They can raise awareness.
 They can generate discussion, and bring a community closer together.